emmanuelkaringi/aws-bootcamp-cruddur-2023/journal/week6.md

 For Flask

-In your flask dockerfile update the from to instead of using DockerHub's python image you use your own eg.
+In your flask dockerfile update the from to instead of using DockerHub's python image you use your own:

-remember to put the :latest tag on the end
+`FROM 257344229169.dkr.ecr.us-east-1.amazonaws.com/cruddur-python:3.10-slim-buster`

 Create Repo